 It’s essentially a sheet of plastic on a hill that leads directly into a shallow mud puddle.
 He was a little nervous at first, but after his initial slide, he couldn’t get enough of it.
 It was worth the $3 just to see the thrilled expression on his face each time he went down and hit that mud.
 He came out yelling “YEAH!
 WOO-HOO!
 I’M GOING AGAIN!” every single time.

 We moved on to the building area for a bit- he put together a “space station” at the top of the tree house, but pretty quickly wanted to go back and do the rope bridge and the slide.

 We stayed for a total of about three hours, and he loved every minute of it.
 If you’re up for good clean dirty fun, this is the place to be.

-Adventure Playground is open only through August 9th, so take advantage of it now!
+Adventure Playground in Huntington Beach is open only through August 9th, so take advantage of it now!
 You can head to the library beforehand for some educational time, and then head up the hill for a different kind of fun.